Maybe you’ve heard of the ProLon diet, and you’re thinking of trying it, but would like to know a little more.

 The ProLon diet, specifically a fasting mimicking diet, was conceived with the idea that you could re-create the healthy benefits of fasting without actually eating nothing.
 Whilst most of the benefits are “below the surface”, things like:

-- Help maintaining healthy blood pressure levels
+- Help maintaining healthy levels of systolic blood pressure

 - Increase in cellular cleanup (referred to as autophagy)

-One of the most obvious visual differences will be a loss in weight.
+One of the most obvious visual differences will be a loss in fat.
 Excitingly, the weight loss includes the “bad fat” which clumps around internal organs, known as visceral fat.
 Whilst lean muscle mass gets maintained.

 What Will I Be Eating?